DRAJ6/Airflow_Github/README.md

 # Advertising Click Prediction

-This Markdown document provides an overview of a Python script used to build and evaluate a logistic regression model for predicting whether a user will click on an advertisement.
+This lab provides an overview of a Python script used to build and evaluate a logistic regression model for predicting whether a user will click on an advertisement.
 The script includes data loading, preprocessing, model building, and evaluation.
+This lab is designed to run locally on Apache Airflow

 ## Overview
 This Python script is designed to perform the following tasks: